What Are The Sexual Assault Sentencing Guidelines?

 Investigations can become quite complex in the event that both parties disagree regarding whether or not consent was given.
 In this instance, it’s even more vital to have an expert legal team supporting you throughout the process.
 Legal jargon and convoluted systems will quickly become overwhelming so being able to rely on DPP Law’s expertise is vital.

 Any action that involves sexually touching another person without their consent, regardless of clothing or violence is considered sexual assault.
+Forcing another person to undertake sexual activity without their full, express consent.

 This includes forcing another person to touch you in a sexual manner or participating in sexual activity.